Ex-Gator Johnson cleared to play, off to K-State

-Florida transfer Keyontae Johnson, who hasn't played since collapsing during a game in December 2020, announced Saturday he had committed to Kansas State.
+Florida transfer Keyontae Johnson, who hasn't played since collapsing during a game in December 2020, signed with Kansas State on Saturday.

 Johnson chose the Wildcats over fellow finalists Nebraska, Western Kentucky and Memphis.
 He took a visit to Kansas State in July, and also went on a visit to Nebraska earlier this week.